1.1.G.20 Gainful work (PBS)

 Example: Multiple layers of family companies/trusts.

-Act reference: SSAct section 92X Gainful work-basic rule, see through to section 92Z inclusive, section 93 Management of family financial investments does not count as gainful work, section 93A Domestic duties in relation to a person's place of residence does not count as gainful work
+Act reference: SSAct section 92X Gainful work-basic rule, section 92Y Secretary's discretion to treat activity as gainful work, section 92Z Irregular, infrequent and minor absences from a workplace count as gainful work, section 93 Management of family financial investments does not count as gainful work, section 93A Domestic duties in relation to a person's place of residence does not count as gainful work